-Your local authority or trust can arrange care services for you or you can opt to receive direct payments and organise things yourself.
+Your local authority or trust can arrange care services for you or you can choose to receive direct payments and organise things yourself.

 Self-funding your long-term care

 If this happens you’ll need to think about how you’re going to top up any contributions or pay for it all yourself.